stnava/manageReleases/README.md

 This should produce binary packages on github for both ITKR and ANTsR, under the name of `latest`.

+TODO:

+* add build and push of manuals via `github-release`

+* add maintenance for code versioning ie making necessary changes to travis.yml and DESCRIPTION (and other files if necessary)

+* set up a cron job to manage this stuff ...

 dependencies include:

 * [go](https://golang.org)